Total Quality Management (TQM)- Texas’ Points of Compliance in the Education System (Updated)

 - In 2011 Texas legislators overwhelmingly pass SB 6.
 SB 6 allows textbook publishers to bypass the state adoption process.
-Under SB 6, the Instructional materials (IM)’s only have to cover 50% of the TEKS (even though school districts by law are required to cover 100% of the TEKS).
+Under SB 6, the Instructional materials (IM) only have to cover 50% of the TEKS (even though school districts by law are required to cover 100% of the TEKS).
 It is SB 6 that opened the door for CSCOPE and other instructional materials that are not aligned with the SBOE-approved-and-mandated TEKS to proliferate our public schools.
-In addition, for the permanent education fund (PEF) to now be used for professional development of teachers for online digital learning.
+In addition, for the permanent education fund (PEF) to now be used for the professional development of teachers for online digital learning.

 - In January 2012, the Family Education Rights and Privacy Act (FERPA) was gutted, and no longer protected our children’s data from almost unlimited sharing.
 Under the new regulatory interpretation, the U.S. Department of Education (USED) (and in fact state departments of education) may disclose personally identifiable student data to literally anyone in the world, as long as the disclosing agency uses the correct language to justify its action.

 - In 2012 according to TASA, The Texas High Performance Schools Consortium takes shape — originally 23 Texas school districts — were selected in 2012 by the commissioner of education.
-The Consortium began its work in October 2012 with superintendents and district teams working through the fall semester to determine strategy for conducting the Consortium’s work as specified in SB 1557 and to produce the Consortium’s first report, delivered in December 2012.
+The Consortium began its work in October 2012 with superintendents and district teams working through the fall semester to determine a strategy for conducting the Consortium’s work as specified in SB 1557 and to produce the Consortium’s first report, delivered on December 2012.

 - In 2012 TASA’s Future-Ready Superintendents designed its inaugural Future-Ready Superintendents Leadership Institute.TASA’s Student-Centered Schools Future-Ready Students Document; The Moral Imperative: From Vision to Action Future-Ready Superintendents Leadership Institute The Moral Imperative: From Vision to Action If we teach today’s students as we taught yesterday’s, we rob them of tomorrow.
 John Dewey, Schools of Tomorrow, 1915